ZZ Top's First Album

-ZZ Top's First Album is the debut studio album by American rock band ZZ Top.
-It was produced by Bill Ham, and released on January 16, 1971, on London Records.
-Establishing ZZ Top's attitude and humor, the album incorporates styles such as blues, boogie, hard rock, and Southern rock influences.
-Thematically, the album is about personal experiences and sexual innuendos. "(Somebody Else Been) Shakin' Your Tree" was the only single released from the album.
+ZZ Top's First Album is the debut studio album by American rock band ZZ Top, produced by Bill Ham and released in January 1971 by London Records.
+Establishing ZZ Top's attitude and humor, the album incorporates styles such as blues, boogie, hard rock, and Southern rock influences. "(Somebody Else Been) Shakin' Your Tree" was the only single released from the album.

 Background, recording and release

 The album was recorded at Robin Hood Studios in Tyler, Texas.
 ZZ Top frontman Billy Gibbons said:

 We called the record ZZ Top's First Album because we wanted everyone to know that there would be more.
 We weren't certain if we'd get another chance in the studio, but we had high hopes.

 The only single released from the album was "(Somebody Else Been) Shakin' Your Tree" (backed with "Neighbor, Neighbor") on London Records (release number 45-138).
 It failed to appear on the Billboard charts.